PhilippBlum/2021-ws_do_pb/Ambidextruous_Organization.md

 ---

 # Results of Exploitation
-•	Organizations that engage in exploitation mine depths of their core strengths and make the most of the resources available with them.
+* Organizations that engage in exploitation mine depths of their core strengths and make the most of the resources available with them.
-•	They focus on efficiency and productivity by capitalizing on their core strengths and differentiators.
+* They focus on efficiency and productivity by capitalizing on their core strengths and differentiators.
-•	It results in
+* It results in:
 1. Avoidance of conflict
 2. Reduction of change
 3. Retaining and protecting identity.